 Box 2.
 Folder 25.
 General correspondence, 1980

-Includes Christmas greetings and information on problems among Czechoslovak scout exile.
+Includes Christmas greetings and information on problems among Czechoslovak scout

 Box 2.
 Folder 26.
 General Correspondence, 1981

 Correspondence about organizing summer camps for children of Czechoslovak exiles and on

 Describes experiences with American scouts, quarrels among Czechoslovak scouts in exile,

 Box 2.
 Folder 29.
 General correspondence, 1984

 Letters with Joseph Svoboda, University of Nebraska–Lincoln Libraries.